passkeydeveloper/passkeys.dev/content/docs/reference/windows.md

 #### Chrome 120

 - When biometrics are not configured on Windows, or not available on the device:
   - The behavior for both `userVerification='required'` and `userVerification='preferred'` are the same: Windows Hello asks for the device PIN for both passkey creation and authentication.
-Since they fail locally if user verification fails, the server can always expect the UV flag to be `true`.
+Since user verification fails locally, the server only receives a successful response with the UV flag to be `true`.
   - Calling `PublicKeyCredential.isUserVerifyingPlatformAuthenticatorAvailable()` returns `true`.

 ## Resources